Best noise-cancelling earbuds 2026: reviewed and rated by our experts

 How we test noise-cancelling earbuds

-Testing ANC earbuds requires venturing into a number of different environments to see how the headphones handle certain frequencies.
 We'll use our office, the city streets and public transport to get a feel for just how effective the noise-cancelling is.
-We'll also compare them to one or two of our favourite pairs at the money to see how they stand up to the competition.
+We'll also compare them to one or two of our favourite pairs at the money to see how they stand up to the competition in terms of ANC and sound quality.

-Many noise-cancelling earbuds come with a control app that allows you to tweak their performance and their controls so we'll see how it impacts the user experience too.
+Many noise-cancelling earbuds come with a control app that allows you to tweak their performance and their controls, so we'll see how it impacts the user experience too.

 Andy Madden